geekodour/o/content/docs/tools/homelab.md

 <div class="book-hint warning small-text">

+> **NOTE**
+>
-> **NOTE** Everything about this page and my homelab and selfhosted tools are very much WIP ✨ 🚧
+> -   Everything about this page and my homelab and selfhosted tools are very much WIP ✨ 🚧
+> -   [geekodour/workshop](https://github.com/geekodour/workshop/) : Keeping track of homelab and other workshop things.
 </div>

 <!--quoteend-->